Shrimp Stir Fry

-Shrimp Stir Fry is a quick and healthy dish to serve any time of the week.
-Simple homemade stir fry sauce, juicy shrimp, and so many different vegetables come together in one delicious dish that everyone will love.
-This stir fry sauce is a a little sweet and a little spicy and goes perfectly with shrimp, vegetables, or chicken.
+Shrimp Stir Fry is a quick and healthy dish loaded with juicy shrimp, many different vegetables, and an easy homemade stir fry sauce.
+This stir fry sauce is a a little sweet and a little spicy and goes perfectly with shrimp, vegetables, and also chicken.

-Sauté the vegetables: Preheat a large pan or wok over medium heat and add peanut oil.
-Sauté the veggies, mixing often, until start to soften (1).
+- Step 2: Preheat a large pan or wok over medium heat and add peanut oil.
+Sauté the veggies, mixing often, until start to soften.
 Don’t cook vegetables all the way because it will continue to cook after you take it out of the pan and later with sauce.

-Sauté the shrimp: Remove the veggies from the pan and add a little more oil.
+- Step 3: Remove the veggies from the pan and add a little more oil.
 Sauté the shrimp over medium-high heat until both sides are opaque.
-Add vegetables back into the pan and stir (2).
+Add vegetables back into the pan and stir.

-Add sauce and serve: Give the sauce one more whisk, then stir it into the pan (3).
+- Step 4: Give the sauce one more whisk, then stir it into the pan.
 Stir well and cook for a few minutes, just until sauce thickens.
-Stir in the green onions and serve (4).
+Stir in the green onions and serve.

 Recipe FAQs